slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

  cookie=0x369da291a727c114, duration=177905.039s, table=62, n_packets=0, n_bytes=0, priority=3 actions=NORMAL
 ```

-I marked with the blue color rules which are related to the traffic which is
+I marked with blue the rules related to the traffic
-going out from the ``vm1``.
-You can use e.g. ``watch`` tool and e.g. filter out
+going out from the `vm1`.
+You can use a tool like `watch` and pay attention
-rules which have got ``n_packets=0`` to observer counters of the packets in
-other rules and to see through which rules Your traffic is going.
-Maybe for some
+to the `n_packets` field to see the rules packets are going through.
+Maybe, for some
-reason it hits some rule with ``actions:drop`` and is dropped?
-Or it don't match
+reason, it hits some rule with `actions:drop` and is dropped?
+Or it doesn't match
-any of the rules in one of the tables so is not processed further and,
+any of the rules in one of the tables so is not processed further and is
 effectively dropped too?
-Finally, in this case it should hit rule with ``actions:NORMAL`` from
+Finally, in this case it should hit the rule with `actions:NORMAL` from
-``table=60``.
-That ``actions:NORMAL`` means that Openvswitch should process
+`table=60`.
+That `actions:NORMAL` means that Openvswitch should process
 packet as any other switch would do.
 More about it is in the [Openvswitch man
 pages](https://man7.org/linux/man-pages/man7/ovs-actions.7.html).
 In our case,
-packets should be send through the patch port ``patch-tun`` to the tunnel
+packets should be sent through the patch port patch-tun to the tunnel
 bridge.

 Openflow rules in the br-tun: